Case Study – The Summer Berry Company

 Metal detectors for fruit are a relatively new technology for the soft fruit industry, having only been introduced in the last few years, following some high-profile contamination issues in the global berry market.
 The Summer Berry Company approached MDS to help them identify the right solution for inspecting the soft fruits they produce using metal detectors for fruit to eliminate any metal contaminants in their packs.

 After a detailed analysis of their requirements, a number of CEIA Multi-Spectrum MS21 metal detection systems were installed to inspect their retail trays and boxes containing strawberries, raspberries, blackberries and blueberries heading to UK supermarkets.

 The MS21 system will ensure they are fully compliant with both BRC and Supermarket Codes of Practice, an essential element of their new quality control system.

 The Summer Berry Company produce premium quality berries throughout the year for major retailers in the UK and Europe.
 The business is always striving to be best in class and ensure only safe, great quality, fabulous tasting fruit makes it to the consumer.

-The overarching aim was to provide a solution for eliminating metal contaminants from soft fruit to ensure the highest level of overall safety for the retailer and consumer.
-As recently as a year or two ago, metal detection was not prevalent in soft fruit processing, but now with product sales growth increasing every year, metal detection has come to the forefront of the industry’s packing halls.
+The overarching aim was to provide metal detectors for fruit for eliminating metal contaminants from soft fruit to ensure the highest level of overall safety for the retailer and consumer.
+As recently as a year or two ago, metal detectors for fruit were not prevalent in soft fruit processing, but now with product sales growth increasing every year, metal detection has come to the forefront of the industry’s packing halls.